harrymkt/hguinav/demo/content/docs/documentation.md

 ---
 title: "Page1"
 weight: 1
-type: doc
+layout: doc
 ---
 Hello!
 ```

-Note that you also need to set type to `doc` on every page.
+Note that you also need to set `layout` to `doc` on every page.

 ## Sections
 You can also have subsections inside the main one.